R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 >
 > Encryption configuration actions: `Finish`<br>
 > Really erase the data on SCSI3 (0,0,0), partition #5 (sda)? `No`
-- Should `Yes` be selected, interrupt the installer by pressing `Cancel` as it overwrites partition #5; it is safe, as there was nothing to hide.
+- Should `Yes` be selected, interrupt the installer by pressing `Cancel` as it scrambles partition #5; it is safe, as there was nothing to hide.
 > Encryption passphrase: `Born2beroot` (§)<br>
 > Re-enter passphrase to verify: `Born2beroot` (§)<br>
 > `Configure the Logical Volume Manager`<br>
 > Write the changes to disks and configure LVM? `Yes`<br>
 > LVM configuration action: `Create volume group`
 - Selecting `Display configuration details` at any point of this stage of the installation will show the progress of the configuration as new volumes are included into the group.
+Use this display to check your progress if you lose track of the endeavour.
 > Volume group name: `LVMGroup`
 - This is the name suggested in the project's document.
 > Devices for the new volume group: